John Vukovich: Coaching

 After his playing career ended, he joined the Chicago Cubs as a coach, and in 1986 he was manager for a day after Jim Frey was fired (he split that day's doubleheader).
 In 1987, he rejoined the Phillies, and after Lee Elia was fired with nine games to go, he took over as skipper, going 5-4 the rest of the season.

 Vukovich stayed with the Phillies as a coach from 1988 to 2004, and was considered for the managing job when Terry Francona was fired in 2000.
 The job eventually went to Vukovich's childhood friend, Larry Bowa.
 Vukovich was diagnosed with a brain tumor early in the 2001 season and subsequently had surgery.
 He would return later that season, and remained on the coaching staff until being named special assistant to the General manager following the 2004 season.
 Along with Bowa and Milt Thompson, Vukovich is one of just three Phillies to go to the World Series as both a player and coach for the club.

 Death

 In late 2006, he again exhibited symptoms similar to his previous tumor; he died at Thomas Jefferson University Hospital in Philadelphia at age 59.
 The 2007 Phillies honored him by wearing a uniform patch on their right sleeve with his nickname, "Vuk".
-At the time of his passing, Vukovich was a resident of Voorhees Township, New Jersey.
+At the time of his death Vukovich was a resident of Voorhees Township, New Jersey.